leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

     assume h1 h2, eq.trans (eq.symm h1) h2
     -- END

-Because calculation is so important in mathematics, however, Lean provides more efficient ways of carrying them out.
-One is the ``rewrite`` tactic.
-Typing ``begin`` and ``end`` in a Lean proof puts Lean into "tactic mode," which means that Lean then expects a list of instructions.
-The command ``rewrite`` then uses identities to change the goal.
-For example, the previous proof could be written as follows:
+Because calculations are so important in mathematics, however, Lean provides more efficient ways of carrying them out.
+One method is to use the ``rewrite`` tactic.
+Typing ``begin`` and ``end`` anywhere a proof is expected puts Lean into *tactic mode*, which provides an alternative way of writing a proof: rather than writing it directly, you provide Lean with a list of instructions that show Lean how to construct a proof of the statement in question.
+The statement to be proved is called the *goal*, and many instructions make progress by transforming the goal into something that is easier to prove.
+The ``rewrite`` command, which carries out a substitution on the goal, is a good example.
+The previous example can be proved as follows:

 .. code-block:: lean